We're available for media enquiries

 • Organisation Name Use VicAI on first reference, followed by Victoria Artificial Intelligence Society in parentheses.
 Subsequent references may use VicAI alone.

-• University Affiliation VicAI is a student-run club affiliated with Te Herenga Waka — Victoria University of Wellington.
+• University Affiliation VicAI is a student-run club affiliated with Te Herenga Waka, Victoria University of Wellington.
 We are not an official university department or research group.

-• Student Perspectives Our commentary represents student and community perspectives.
-For official university positions, please contact VUW Communications directly.
+• Student Perspectives Our commentary represents those of the Victoria Artificial Intelligence Society.
+For official university positions, please contact Victoria University of Wellington directly.

 • Images & Brand Contact us for approved logos and brand assets.
 Please do not modify or crop VicAI branding without prior agreement.